Home » About Autoimmune Disease

-Autoimmunity & the Eyes: A Spotlight on Uveitis
+Autoimmunity and the Eyes: A Spotlight on Uveitis

 Uveitis presents as inflammation inside the part of your eye called the uvea and can also affect other parts of the eye.
 Uveitis can involve one or both eyes and can cause pain and redness in your eye(s), as well as vision loss.
 The condition sometimes resolves quickly, sometimes returns, and sometimes becomes chronic or long-term.